Have you ever wondered if there's a link between exercise and histamine intolerance?

 - Change when you eat.
 Eating right before exercise can be a problem for some people.
 One reason could be because food may trigger increased release of histamine from the gut bacteria, which can then push histamine load.
 Rather eat an hour or two beforehand, and take the next point into account.

 - Choose what you eat wisely.
-Food may not only cause histamine release from your body, but, may itself be a histamine liberator - although, mast cell stabilizers such as Natural D-Hist can help to reduce this histamine liberation.
+Food may not only cause histamine release from your body, but, may itself be a histamine liberator - although, mast cell stabilizing supplements such as Anti-Hist can help to reduce this histamine liberation.
 It’s important to take this into consideration, especially on training days.
 Most of all, be sure you're eating foods that are low in histamine and that reduce histamine load.
 Download the full food list below to start eating properly!

 - Think about what you’re fuelling with.
 Energy bars, whey protein shakes and protein bars may be the reason you’re having difficulties with exercise and histamine.
 If you’re looking for a protein source, choose eggs, for example, over processed ‘health food’.
 Or, try my recipe for a Low Histamine Superfood Smoothie